xenit-eu/helm-alfresco/README.md

 * Default: `true`
 * Description: Enable or disable the creation of a PV and PVC for the Shared File Store pods

+#### `persistentStorage.sharedFileStore.selfmanaged`

+* Required: false
+* Default: `false`
+* Description: Allows using a PVC with name 'shared-file-store-pvc' that already exists.
+The PVC will not be created if this setting is set to `true`

 #### `persistentStorage.sharedFileStore.storageClassName`

 * Required: false